 In 2013, the Texas Pool Foundation, a nonprofit 501(c) 3 corporation, was established for the purpose of preserving the Texas Pool facility and for community outreach.
 The Texas Pool Foundation is eligible for tax-deductible donations of cash, goods, and services.
 Through fundraising, the Foundation provides for the preservation of the Texas Pool, and promotes community-building events with access to swim safety education.
 The Texas Pool Foundation is seeking historic landmark designation for the pool.
 The Texas Pool is a vital link between Plano’s past, present and future.

-Celebrating its 55th Anniversary season in 2016, the Texas Pool, with its unique architectural design and historic value, offers tourists, visitors, guests, and members alike an opportunity to swim across Texas.
-With support from the community, Texas corporations, local businesses and the City of Plano, the historic Texas Pool will continue to be a community gathering place and legendary landmark for another 55 years.
+Celebrating its 60th Anniversary in 2021, the Texas Pool, with its unique architectural design and historic value, offers tourists, visitors, guests, and members alike an opportunity to swim across Texas.
+With support from the community, the historic Texas Pool will continue to be a community gathering place, legendary landmark for Texas-sized fun in the sun!

 The Plano Conservancy for Historic Preservation has a series of blog posts about Historic Landmarks in the Plano area.
 Part 5 is all about the Texas Pool.
 Here's a clip: "Dallas North Estates was envisioned in 1959 by Herbert Hunt to create a better first impression of Plano when driving north from Dallas.
 Hunt acquired land in West Plano and directed the William Herbert Hunt Trust to guide the development of a deluxe neighborhood.
 North Texas’ first planned community was named Dallas North Estates to cash in on the more well-known city to the south."
 Dive in (click the Texas star button) to learn more about the Texas Pool and Historic Plano: